smartshark/cafeGraphSHARK/README.md

 ## Requirements

-cafeGraphSHARK currently relies on the data provided by humbleSHARK, including the  source paths (which are stored by default), as well as data provided by vcsSHARK and mecoSHARK.
+cafeGraphSHARK currently relies on the data provided by humbleSHARK, including the  source paths (which are stored by default), as well as data provided by vcsSHARK and, optionally, mecoSHARK.
 Additionally, it depends on commonSHARK (https://github.com/smartshark/commonSHARK) which provides required libraries as well as common funtionalities.

 ## TODO: Installation